bufbuild/protobuf-es/README.md

 }
 ```

-This schema is compiled to ECMAScript with `buf` or `protoc`, and can be used like this:
+You can then compile it to ECMAScript with `buf` or `protoc`, and use it like this:

 ```typescript
 import { UserSchema } from "./gen/user_pb.js";